 If you're a Harry Potter fan keen to relive the wonder of your favourite book-to-film series, you don't need to cast a spell or wind your time turner to get some wizarding fun.
 Pottermore, Fantastic Beasts spinoffs and The Cursed Child might've followed the original franchise, but JK Rowling's boy-who-lived and his pals are never far away from a big screen — or a concert hall.

 After doing the honours with Harry Potter and the Philosopher's Stone and Harry Potter and the Chamber of Secrets, it's hardly surprising that this piece of prime movie and music magic for muggles has now turned its wand to the third flick in the series.
-On November 9 and 10, Harry Potter and the Prisoner of Azkaban will be heading to the Melbourne Convention and Exhibition Centre, with the film screening while the score is played live by the Melbourne Symphony Orchestra.
+Across November 8–10, Harry Potter and the Prisoner of Azkaban will be heading to the Melbourne Convention and Exhibition Centre, with the film screening while the score is played live by the Melbourne Symphony Orchestra.

 Prepare for John Williams' Oscar-nominated music to echo through your ears as you watch Harry, Hermione, Ron and company meet Sirius Black, realise that they shouldn't believe every dark tale they hear, learn something new about their new Defence Against the Dark Arts teacher and tussle with Peter Pettigrew.
 That means dogs, wolves, rats and Dementor's Kisses are all part of the action, plus Buckbeak the hippogriff, and trips to The Leaky Cauldron and the Shrieking Shack.